-Choose the correct option
+Choose the correct option :

-· 1.
-Hair has two parts: the and the hair shaft. a) hair split ends b) hair cuticle c) hair follicle 2.
-Hair can be classified into three typ es: Caucasian Hair, & Asian Hair. a) African Hair b) Malaysian Hair c)Russian Hair 3.
-The capability of theto suit the client. should be to transform any trendy style a) Assistant Physiotherapist b) Assistant Chemist c) Assistant Beauty Therapist 4.
-The shape style that doesn't look sensational of e best and most versatile as there is no a) Oval b) Circular c)Triangular 5.
-Ausing combs, a blow dryer, gel, or o nt of hair in a certain way, occasionally a) Waxing b) Make-up c) Hairstyle
+1. Hair has two parts: the and the hair shaft. ıft. a) hair split ends b) hair cuticle c) hair follicle 2.
+Hair can be classified into three typ es: Caucasian Hair, & Asian Hair. b) Malaysian Hair 3.
+The capability of theto suit the client. should b pe to transform any trendy style a) Assistant Physiotherapist b) Assistant Chemist c) Assistant Beauty Therapist 4. .
+The shaped face is considered the best and most versatile as there is n style that doesn't look sensational on it. a) Oval b) Circular c)Triangular 5.
+Ausing combs, a blow dryer, gel, or o is arrangement of hai ther products. r in a certain way, occasionally a) Waxing b) Make-up c) Hairstyle

-8. Carry out Application of Simple Mehendi Designs
+8. Carry Out Application Of Simple Mehndi Designs

-Unit 8.1 - Carry Out Application of Simple Mehendi Designs
+Unit 8.1 - Carry Out Application of Simple Mehndi Designs